-Though 2006 might not seem like it was that long ago, the past decade has certainly brought many vast and rapid changes, especially when we think in terms of technological advancement.
+Since 2006, the past decade has brought many rapid changes, in terms of technological advancement.
 For example, in early 2010, the mobile device market’s approach to IT management was a far cry from how it is used to provide enterprise mobile solutions these days.

-Later in 2010, the mobile landscape would change as smartphones and tablets continued to grow in popularity and businesses began adapting to bring-your-own-device (BYOD) trends.
-All of this would lead to what is now known as enterprise mobility, a set of strategies, technologies, and processes designed to manage an organization’s networking and computing needs.
+Later in 2010, the mobile landscape would change as smartphones and tablets continued to grow in popularity.
+Businesses began adapting to bring-your-own-device (BYOD) trends.
+All of this would lead to what is now known as enterprise mobility.
+Enterprise mobility is a set of strategies, technologies, and processes designed to manage an organization’s networking and computing needs.

-Here are a few examples of how comprehensive enterprise mobility solutions help businesses maintain control of their IT infrastructures in a mobile world:
+Here are examples of how enterprise mobility solutions help businesses maintain control of their IT infrastructures in a mobile world: